yiwan330445/rcc/docs/environment-caching.md

 There are other significant changes and improvements in Holotree regarding [relocation](<https://en.wikipedia.org/wiki/Relocation_(computing)>) and [file locking](https://en.wikipedia.org/wiki/File_locking).

-The implementation is already available in [RCC v10](https://github.com/robocorp/rcc/blob/master/docs/changelog.md), and we are rolling out it to our developer tools, applications and Cloud during Q3 2021.
+The implementation is already available in [RCC v10](https://github.com/robocorp/rcc/blob/master/docs/changelog.md), and we are rolling out it to our developer tools, applications and Control Room during Q3 2021.

 ### Relocation and file locking